MicrosoftDocs/visualstudio-docs/mac/index.md

 ## .NET Core

 [.NET Core](https://www.microsoft.com/net/core#macos) is a platform to create applications that run on Windows, Linux, and Mac.
-Visual Studio for Mac has support for these .NET Core projects:
+Visual Studio for Mac has support to load, create, run, and debug .NET Core projects.

-* Load
-* Create
-* Run
-* Debug

 To run .NET Core projects, the .NET Core SDK should be downloaded and installed.